cameronraysmith/IaC/README.md

     make down - delete the instance

 All other targets are auxiliary.
 The [Makefile](./Makefile) is primarily to document commands that are commonly used to work with the terraform resource(s).
 You can simply copy the command from the Makefile and run it manually in the terminal if you do not want to use [make][make].

+## machine images

+Check available machine images from the [deeplearning-platform-release](https://gcr.io/deeplearning-platform-release) by running `make show-disk-images`.
+You can modify the machine image by setting `vm_image_project` and `vm_image_family` in [terraform.tfvars](./terraform.tfvars).
+You can alternatively use a docker image by reviewing and editing the content of [notebooks-instance.tf](./notebooks-instance.tf) to use `container_image` instead of `vm_image`.
+You can also run `make show-container-images` to list available images.
+Note however that using a container image as opposed to a disk image would require a different post-startup configuration process.
+This can be incorporated into a [derivative container image][dci].

 ## remote connection